Europe bids adieu to cheek kiss in coronavirus era

 “It would be truly sad for the result of the pandemic to be a homogenization of cultures and their traditions,” said Bertrand Kiefer, editor of the Swiss Medical Review.
 “But even if we start doing it again, it won’t be with the carefree attitude from before the pandemic,” he said, comparing it to the way the AIDS epidemic changed how people have sex.

-The kiss briefly survived into the coronavirus era: Macron greeted Italian Prime Minister Giuseppe Conte with double-cheek kisses at a summit in Naples in late February.
-It was widely viewed as a signal to Europeans that they should not fear their neighbors, even though Italy was already turning into a hotspot for the virus.
+The kiss briefly survived in the coronavirus era: Macron greeted Italian Prime Minister Giuseppe Conte with double-cheek kisses at a summit in Naples in late February.
+It was widely viewed as a signal to Europeans that they should not fear their neighbors, even though Italy was already turning into a hot spot for the virus.

 But Macron more recently has made a point to appear in public wearing a face mask and to model proper social distancing behavior.